AasthaMehta/DNA-Bert/README.md

 # DNA-Bert
-A DNA-bert Model that is fine-tuned to predict whether the sequence has a transcription factor binding sites.
+A DNA-bert Model is fine-tuned model to predict whether the sequence has a transcription factor binding sites.
+The `demo.py` file contains a demonstration of the DNA-Bert model, designed to accurately predict the presence of transcription factor binding sites (TFBS) within DNA sequences.
+Leveraging transformer-based architectures, DNA-Bert is capable of learning intricate patterns and dependencies within genomic data, facilitating the identification of regions where transcription factors are likely to bind.
+By providing reliable predictions, the model enables researchers to prioritize experimental validation efforts and gain insights into the regulatory elements governing gene expression.
+The `text1.csv` dataset serves as the training and testing data for the model.